Optional Intro: Am-Em-Am-Em

 the next time that I met her she bade me goodbye,

-but the last time that I met her she grieved my heart sore
+time that I met her she grieved my heart sore

 for she sailed down Loch (Foilagh?) away from Coolmore.